-Fund development professionals plan, organize and implement gift campaigns that build relationships and raise money for charitable groups or causes (for example, community agencies, arts organizations, schools, hospitals) (alis).
+Fund development professionals plan, organize and implement gift campaigns that build relationships and raise money for charitable groups or causes such as community agencies, arts organizations, schools, hospitals (alis).

 Find detailed information about the occupation, including typical duties and working conditions, in the links below: